alt-romes/linear-core/popl_response.md

 We will fix the type-setting issue (**Change list**).

 > Inference of usage environments for recursive lets.

-[TODO -- Responder que sim.
-Clarificar a quest'ao do Delta que o reviewer nao percebeu]
+> Do you simply mean that if one writes the annotations then it suffices to check them?

+We acknowledge the chosen phrasing was a bit barroque.
+Yes the annotations needs only be checked.
+See the response regarding the use of Delta above, clarifying that the use of Delta is not a terminal symbol but rather an actual context of variables.

 > Perhaps there should be a discussion of whether doing "case" on a WHNF expression is useful at all.
 I guess this is motivated by practical considerations, please spell them out at this point.

-Case-ing on a WHNF arises frequently due to the optimizing transformations.
-We will further emphasize this at this point in the paper, noting that this discussion is present in L. [TODO].
+Case-ing on a WHNF arises frequently due to the chaining of optimizing transformations.
+We will further emphasize this at this point in the paper (we briefly mention this in L319).

 > - “we must branch on weak head normal formed-ness to accurately type expression”: -> accurate typing of case expressions depends on whether the scrutinee is in WHNF.